SumanRN74/Line-Following-Robot/README.md

 # Arduino Based Black Line Follower Robot

 ## Introduction
 An interesting project that incorporates robotics, electronics, and programming is building a line follower robot.
-We’ll walk you through the process of creating your very own black line follower robot on an Arduino platform in this blog article.
+We’ll walk you through the process of creating your very own black line follower robot on an Arduino platform.
 This project is a fantastic chance to practice your programming abilities in a real-world scenario, in addition to learning a lot about robotics.
 Now let’s dig in and discover the intriguing realm of robots that follow lines!

 ---